Huegoxaga/notes/finance/related-concepts.md

     - Regulating by marginal cost pricing - it forces the monopolies to reduce price to the point where the firms M.S. curve intersects the market demand curve
       - The market demand curve this further increases output and reduces price but causes the monopolies to incur an economic loss
       - Because price is below `ATC`, a government subsidy is provided in order to provide the firm with a normal profit and prevent it from leaving the market entirely
+- Market Concentration Measurment - It is done by market regulator, in order to determine whether there is a monopolist in the market who violates any anti-competition laws, The methods are:
+  - `Econometric` approaches aims to estimate the elasticity of demand and supply in a market by collecting large dataset and doing regression analysis on average past sales data of the entire market or sales of individual firms in a single period
+    - If demand is very elastic the market must be very close to perfect competition, if demand is inelastic companies may have significant market power
+  - `N-firm Concentration Ratio` is calculated as the sum of the percentage market shares of the largest and firms in a market, an example result can be 5 firms take up to the 80% of the market share
+    - Simple to calculate and understand, but it does not directly quantify market power or elasticity of demand
+    - If the barriers to entry are low, the market is still healthy
+    - If dominant firms merge, it won't have a big impact on the N-firm concentration ratio, the following improved `HHI` calculation will be able to show the difference
+  - `Herfindahl-Hirschman Index` (`HHI`) calculates the sum of the squares of the market shares of the largest N firms in the market
+    - it is the most used method
+    - Regulator will set a cap for N firms `HHI` and making decision or approval for merging firms based on the `HHI` calculation